-This year your talk is entitled, “MongoDB vs Scylla: production experience from both Dev & Ops standpoint.”
-Are you still running MongoDB in your shop, or have you moved all your loads to Scylla?
+This year your talk is entitled, “MongoDB vs ScyllaDB: production experience from both Dev & Ops standpoint.”
+Are you still running MongoDB in your shop, or have you moved all your loads to ScyllaDB?

 MongoDB is still running in our infrastructure and is still an important part of it.
 After all, it allowed us to transition from our startup garage to our scaleup buildings all around the world!